-There would be no impacts from construction Deration SI-M Development of Andersen NI There would be no impacts from construction.
-NI There would be no impacts from construction There would be no impacts from construction Deration SI-M Development of Andersen • There would be no impacts from construction. • There would be no impacts change from a primarily a densely vegetated landscape on both sides of Route 15 to views composed of cleared areas, berms, structures, buildings, roadways, parking areas, LSI The proposed Marine Corps facilities would add a substantial amount of new buildings and infrastructure to an area already dominated by a similar landscape-i.e., active runways, ramps, hangars, and etc. There are limited public views from a distance on Mount Santa Rosa.
+Other Training A. C. I. A. A. (North/Central/South) Airfield (North) waterfront (Apra Harbor) Construction (North/Central/South) NI There would be no impacts from construction.
+LSI The proposed Marine Corps facilities would add a substantial amount of new buildings and infrastructure to an area already dominated by a similar landscape-i.e., active runways, ramps, hangars, and etc. There are limited public views from a distance on Mount Santa Rosa.
 The North Ramp Marine Corps expansion area would blend into the rest of the Air Force facilities and paved areas.
-No impacts anticipated from the Tarague Embayment Overlook.
-Facilities would add a substantial amount of new buildings and infrastructure to an area already dominated by a similar landscape-i.e., active NI The visual appearance of all the improvements (wharves and associated shore-side supports facilities) would be similar to, and in keeping with the visual conditions of the current harbor environment.
-The proposed components of the project (Apra Clinic, Dog Kennel, U.S. Coast Guard relocation, and etc.) would be keeping with the overall visual appearance at the Navy Base.
+No impacts anticipated from the Tarague Embayment Overlook nor the Pati Point Overlook. facilities would add a substantial amount of new buildings and infrastructure to an area already dominated by a NI There would be no impacts from construction NI The visual appearance of all the improvements (wharves and associated shore-side supports facilities) would be similar to, and in keeping with the visual conditions of the current harbor environment.
+The proposed components of the project (Apra Clinic, Dog Kennel, U.S. Coast Guard relocation, and etc.) would be keeping with the overall visual appearance at the Navy Base. similar landscape-i.e., active runways, ramps, hangars, and etc. There is a limited public views from a distance on Mount Santa Rosa.

-Legend: SI-M = Significant impact mitigable to less than significant, LSI = Less than significant impact, NI = No impact.
+Legend: SI = Significant impact, SI-M = Significant impact mitigable to less than significant, LSI = Less than significant impact, NI = No impact.

-13.2.8 Summary of Proposed Mitigation Measures
+13.2.8 Summary of Potential Mitigation Measures

-Mitigation measures would include preparing an Installation Appearance Plan, implementing design guidelines for all buildings, and implementing a landscape plan.
-The landscape plan would focus on retaining mature specimen trees during construction, establishing a full suite of vegetation in keeping with Guam's native flora, and using native flora to create a natural-appearing "screen" around the cleared range areas, outside of the firebreaks/perimeter roads.
+Mitigation measures would include implementing a landscape plan focused on retention of mature specimen trees during construction, the establishment of a full suite of vegetation in keeping with Guam's native flora, and using native flora to create a natural-appearing "screen" around the cleared range areas, outside of the firebreaks/perimeter roads..